Epialess/Enterprise-Network/README.md

 ```
 Task 2: Routing
 -----------------
-As per instructions, the controller file for task2 and task 3 needs to be placed in \~/pox/pox/misc and mininet file (final_skel.py) needs to be placed in your home directory (~).
+As per instructions, the controller file for task 2 and task 3 needs to be placed in \~/pox/pox/misc, and mininet file (final_skel.py) needs to be placed in your home directory (~).

 To start controller:<br>
 sudo ~/pox/pox.py misc.task2_finalcontroller_skel